sauln/ICRI/docs/about/index.md

 ### SolomonProblem
 Basic problem definition of the Solomon Problem set.

-### ListBase
-Supplies list base so we can use Routes and Vehicle as a list

 ### Vehicle
 Basic concept of the vehicle.
 Tracks visited customers, current time, current capacity.

-Vehicle inherits a custom ListBase class.
-This allows the main vehicle class to act just like a python list.
-Vehicle then adds functions that help us check whether we can add to the list, and to find feasible customers.
+Vehicle supplies functions that help check whether we can add to the list, and to find feasible customers.

-This houses functions that determine whether adding a customer to it is feasible, and micromanages
+isFeasible, travelTime, travelDist, geographicCenter, serveCustomer, last.

-### Routes
+### Dispatch
-Solution set.
-Container of multiple vehicles.
-Manages adding new vehicles or adding to existing vehicles (routes).
-Defines functions for finding top N next nodes used in heuristic
+Coordinates customers and vehicles.
+Decides which customers the vehicles serve and when to add new vehicles.
+Supplies a solution

 ### Parameters
 Singleton object that captures the input parameters of the problem and some metaparameters that are used for calculating the problem.

-### PotentialNextCustomer
-Temporary object that combines the next customer, the vehicle it is being added to, the projected route if this customer is added, and all the costs associated with these actions.

 ## Algorithms
 The algorithms directory contains many objects that describe the main algorithms and